 Despite its intimidating appearance, the Coachwhip is generally a non-venomous snake and poses no significant threat to humans.

 However, if provoked or threatened, it may bite as a defense.
-Like all wildlife encounters, it is important to give the Coachwhip its space and observe from a safe distance.
+Like all wildlife encounters, giving the Coachwhip its space and observing from a safe distance is important.

 10. Desert Kingsnake